suriyadeepan/suriyadeepan.github.io/_posts/2017-01-07-unfolding-rnn.markdown

 > A stochastic process has the Markov property if the conditional probability distribution of future states of the process (conditional on both past and present states) depends only upon the present state, not on the sequence of events that preceded it.
 A process with this property is called a Markov process.

-The fixed-size hidden units used to represent the state of the network at each timestep, is essentially a lossy summary of task-relevant aspects of the past sequence of inputs.
+The fixed-size hidden units used to represent the state of the network at each time step, is essentially a lossy summary of task-relevant aspects of the past sequence of inputs.
 RNNs are Markovian (ie.) the future states of the system, at any time 't', depend entirely on the present state, not the past.
 In other words, the current state captures everything necessary from the past.
-During each timestep, the internal state captures what is absolutely necessary to accomplish the task.
-What task? the task of maximising the conditional likelihood of output sequence given the input sequence, $$ log P(y_1, y_2,.. \mid x_1, x_2,..) $$.
+During each time step, the internal state captures what is absolutely necessary to accomplish the task.
+What task?
+The task of maximising the conditional likelihood of output sequence given the input sequence, $$ log P( { y_1, y_2,.. } \mid { x_1, x_2,.. } ) $$.
+We'll revisit this in the next post, when I talk more about the objective function.

 ## Vector to sequence

 So far, we have seen a typical RNN, which takes an input at each step and produces an output at each step.
 There is a special category of RNN that takes a fixed-length vector as input and produces a series of outputs.
 An application of this architecture of RNN, is the task of image captioning.
 Given a fixed length vector which is typically the feature vector of the input image (we can use an MLP or a CNN to extract features of an image), our RNN need to generate a proper caption, word by word.
 The next word depends on the previous words and also the feature vector of the image (context vector).

+$$ h_{t} = Uy_{t-1} + Wh_{t-1} + x^{T}R $$

 ![](/img/rnn/vec2seq.png)